-Our training can be tailored to specific clinical needs such as treatment protocols, conditions, contraindications, improving patient outcomes and more.
+Our workshop can be tailored to specific clinical needs such as treatment protocols, conditions, improving patient outcomes and more.

-We will be happy to work with you to schedule a group session where you will learn how shockwave therapy can help improve patient outcomes.
+Looking for a group session?
+We would be happy to work with you to schedule a time where the group would learn how shockwave therapy can help improve patient outcomes.

 Topics covered include